evilcyber.com

 Take It From A World Record Holder

-The reasons I started questioning the marketing behind whey protein powders, was a complete accident.
-I was on Facebook and I was reading a post my friend Jesus Villa wrote, who is a professional acrobat and actually in the Guinness Book Of Records for the highest jump performed on stilts.
+The reason I started questioning if you need protein powders was a complete accident.
+I was on Facebook and was reading a post my friend Jesus Villa wrote, who is a professional acrobat and in the Guinness Book Of Records for the highest jump performed on stilts.
 This guy trains day and night non stop and is coached by the best trainers.

 It’s Your Choice, Not Mandatory!